meshcloud/meshcloud-docs/docs/meshstack.user-group-provisioning.md

 The SCIM standard introduces comprehensive functionality to work with user and group resources.
 The implementation of meshStack's SCIM API does not support all features of SCIM.
 Here is a list of current limitations:

-- Deletion of users is not supported.
-Users can be removed as members of groups, but cannot be deleted from meshStack completely.
 - SCIM endpoints on `/ResourceTypes` and `/Schemas` are not supported
 - Filtering options to search resources are reduced:
   - For users: only simple equals filters on *one* of the following fields: `id`, `userName`, `externalId`